arXiv 2026

 Both Unitree Go1 and ANYmal-D were held out during training.
 By injecting the correct morphology embedding, the frozen policy achieves stable locomotion on both platforms with zero falls across 20 trials (10 per platform, 60 seconds each).

-Unitree Go1 Deployment
+Unitree Go1 zero-shot deployment

 Multi-Robot Training